GiovanniStephens/cardinality-constrained-optimisation/README.md

 # Backtest

 To test whether the cardinality-constrained portfolio does any better than a randomly selected portfolio, I will run a backtest.
 The backtest is conducted as follows:
-1. Create N cardinality-constrained portfolios;
+1. Create N cardinality-constrained portfolios optimised on historical data;
-2. Create N randomly selected portfolios;
+2. Create N randomly selected portfolios optimised on historical data;
+3. Create N cardinality-constrained portfolios optimised using forecasted data;
-3. For each portfolio, create N random set of weightings and N set of optimal weightings;
+4. For each portfolio, create N random set of weightings and N set of optimal weightings;
-4. For each portfolio, run them all forward, out-of-sample with the initial weightings;
+5. For each portfolio, run them all forward, out-of-sample with the initial weightings;
-5. Compare the results of the out-of-sample runs for each of the four groups.
+6. Compare the results of the out-of-sample runs for each of the four groups.

 The comparison of the groups is done using a one-tailed t-test.
 It is assumed that the mean of the out-of-sample Sharpe Ratios is normally distributed, random, and independent.
 The results in the next section show that the cardinality-constrained portfolios are significantly better than the randomly selected portfolios.